Dominica places immediate ban on corned beef from Brazil

 Dominica places immediate ban on corned beef from BrazilDominica News Online - Wednesday, March 22nd, 2017 at 1:05 PM

-Director of Trade, Matthan J. Walter, has stated that Dominica has placed a ban on the importation of corned beef from Brazil with immediate effect.
+Director of Trade, Matthan J. Walter, has said that Dominica has placed a ban on the importation of corned beef from Brazil with immediate effect.

 Walters informed Dominica News Online (DNO) on Wednesday afternoon that a joint decision was made after discussions between the Customs and Excise Division, the Ministry of Agriculture, the Veterinary Unit, and the Environmental Health Unit.

 “This is due to the fact that the information received was that 78 percent of our imports of corned beef comes from Brazil,” he said.
-“Although we have not imported corned beef from Brazil from since 2016, we believe that there may still be business places with corned beef from Brazil being sold and as a result of which the Environmental Health Unit will carry out investigations in the business places that have been identified.”
+“Although we have not imported corned beef from Brazil from since 2016, we believe that there may still be business places with corned beef from Brazil being sold and as a result of which, the Environmental Health Unit will carry out investigations in the business places that have been identified.”

 He stated that there is a mandate to remove corned beef in circulation from the shelves as a matter of caution.